Aakarshit07/Namaste-React-Learning/Inception-01/README.md

     (<h1 className="head">
         Namaste React using JSX ✨🚀
     </h1>)
-- This helps babel to identify where our JSX is startign and where its ending.
+- This helps babel to identify where our JSX is starting and where its ending.

 # React Component